Imani-ES/RAS_Gait_Sensor/README.md

 ## Features
-A wearable knee sensor that can accurately measure a user’s knee angle within ± 5° The sensor is wireless and transmits data without physical connections The sensor runs off of battery power
-The sensor is adjustable, ensuring a wide range of users can wear it comfortably Users can hear music that is equivalent to the BPM they want to walk to
+A wearable knee sensor that can accurately measure a user’s knee angle within ± 5° The sensor is wireless and transmits data without physical connections The battery powered sensor is adjustable, ensuring a wide range of users can wear it comfortably Users can hear music that is equivalent to the BPM they want to walk to

 This code contains the components of the accompanying Music App that will be used with the Knee Sensor